The Rev. Rhonda Rubinson, Priest-in-Charge

-Juliet Lowe-Tannis joined The Church of the Intercession staff in 2009 as the the Parish Administrator and now serves at the Parish Administrator.
-(She received her Master of Arts from New York University, worked for five years as the Development Associate at Episcopal Charities of the Diocese of New York and prior to joining EC she was responsible for community outreach for a non-profit theatre and education organization at NYU.
+Juliet Lowe-Tannis joined The Church of the Intercession staff in 2009 as the Parish Administrator and now serves at the Facilities Manager/Parish Administrator whereby she oversees the day-to-day running of a 12,000+ square foot facility.
+She received her Master of Arts from New York University, worked for five years as the Development Associate at Episcopal Charities of the Diocese of New York and prior to joining EC she was responsible for community outreach for the Creative Arts Team, a non-profit theatre and education organization, formerly housed at New York University.

 Tommy Cheng, Sexton